• Risk factors for developing dental implant infection include poor oral hygiene, smoking, and previous periodontal disease.

 • previous periodontal disease.

 Proper implant aftercare is vital.
-If you don’t brush and floss daily, you allow for the introduction and habitation of bacteria and fungus in the mouth.
-These gradually make their way towards the soft and hard tissues surrounding the implant.
+If you do not brush and floss daily, you allow bacteria and fungus to enter and colonize your mouth.
+These gradually migrate towards the soft and hard tissues surrounding the implant.
 Infections may lead to a variety of dental implant problems.

-Tobacco users have a higher concentration of an enzyme called arginase in their spit.
+Tobacco users have a higher concentration of the enzyme arginase in their saliva.
 It is argued that it lowers nitric oxide production.
 This makes saliva more acidic, creating a perfect environment for bacteria to thrive.
 Smokers are therefore more vulnerable to dental implant infections.

 Patients with a history of periodontitis are also at higher risk.
 It certainly has to be treated before implantation can take place, but gum disease has a tendency to come back.
 Bone loss is likewise more prominent in such cases, leading to a larger rate of implant failure.

-All in all, implant infection is almost always linked to patient-oriented risk factors.
+All in all, implant infection is almost always associated with patient-related risk factors.
 The following are worth noting, but the rate of infection caused by these is very low:

 • hypersensitivity to titanium,